0x73746F66/trivialsec-trivialscan-lambda/src/config/rules/issue_2.18.md

-A revoked certificate that remains in use is an indication of misconfiuguration, misuse, or abuse.
+A revoked certificate that remains in use is an indication of miss-configuration, misuse, or abuse.